There is no one right way to establish an effective missions program.

 The leadership team of a church and a missions committee demonstrate the value they place on the work of global missions by regularly finding and releasing money and people needed to push the vision forward.

-God will provide what each church needs in gifts, people, and resources for the part of world mission to which he calls them.
+God will provide what each church needs in gifts, people, and resources for the part of world mission to which He calls them.
 But like everything else in the church, these come by faith and sacrificial giving, not merely out of an easily recognized surplus.

 This isn’t easy.
 Investing in missions can feel difficult as local and global needs vie for attention, workers, and finances.